 The OpenVMS operating system supports the OpenVMS License Management Facility (LMF).

 If an OpenVMS license is not registered and activated using LMF, only a single login is permitted for system management purposes through the system console (OPA0:).

-OpenVMS compiler license types are based on the number of concurrent users, called an activity license.
-Every compiler product has the option to define an activity as related to the LMF.
+Some of the OpenVMS license types are based on the number of concurrent users, called an activity license.
+Every product has the option to define an activity as related to the LMF.
 OpenVMS Interactive User and ADL Interactive User Licenses define the number of concurrent users who have activity licenses as defined by the LMF.
+OpenVMS defines activities, sometimes referred to as an OpenVMS user, as follows: